MSR&LHA Web page banner

 The Climax Locomotive Restoration Project

 The Association's involvement in the project to restore the Cass Scenic Railroad State Park's Climax steam locomotive ended in December, 2015.
 The new operator responsible for the Park's railroad operation and maintenance, the Durbin and Greenbrier Valley Railroad, informed the Association that its assistance in the project was no longer needed.
 The Association began the massive restoration project in 2002 and it was estimated to be approximately 80% complete.
-It is anticipated that the remaining work on the locomotive will be completed by DGVR personnel.
+The remaining work on the locomotive was completed by DGVR personnel.

-September 2019 Update: The Climax had its inaugural run during a DGVR railfan event on September 7, 2019.
-Some work remains to be done, but the locomotive was able to pull two loaded log cars on the recently rebuilt line along the Greenbrier River north of Cass.
+The Climax had its inaugural run during a DGVR railfan event on September 7, 2019.
+Some work remained to be done, but the locomotive was able to pull two loaded log cars on the recently rebuilt line along the Greenbrier River north of Cass.
 Click here to see a YouTube video of the restored locomotive in action.

 Photographs